-- Fist Crack, 5.8-- This is the obvious crack system on the left.
-I have toproped this and led it on gear (medium and large hexes).
+Fist Crack, 5.8-- This is the obvious crack system on the left.
+I have toproped this and led it on gear (medium and large hexes and cams).
 Be aware that the crack can be dirty-- get ready to have dirt in your eyes and to be spitting dirt from your mouth.
 When finishing the route, you have three options if leading it: you can traverse right to the Face Off anchors, which is said to be a solid 5.9; you can top out using the tree above the edge as a hold, maybe knocking this down to 5.7+ or 5.8-; or you can top out without using the tree, which I think keeps it 5.8.
 The first time I led it, pride made me forgo the tree; the second time, I grabbed the tree and slung it as well.
-This route is a 5.7 in other sources; personally, I do not think it is 5.8 (one tricky move that perhaps is 5.8), but I have adjusted in keeping with the guidebook.
+This route is a 5.7 in other sources; personally, I do not think it is 5.8 (the slightly overhanging finish perhaps is 5.8), but I have adjusted in keeping with the guidebook.

-- Face Off, 5.9+-- The only bolted route here.
+Face Off, 5.9+-- The only bolted route here.
 2 bolts to the anchors.
-The crux is the very physical move from the start to above the cave (hint-- a heel hook helps), but it's also pretty thin for a little bit after the second bolt.
-As of submission date, I have climbed this route twice.
+The crux is the very physical move from the start to above the cave, but it's also pretty thin for a little bit after the second bolt, and the anchor clip isn't easy either since the anchor is just chains.
+As of February 2017, I have climbed this route four times.
 The first time, I got it clean.
 The second time, I could not remember or figure out the start and had a terrible time.
+The third and fourth times, I remembered the positions and had it dialed, though it still wasn't easy.
 Some who climb this say they have climbed many an easier 5.10 due to the burly start on this one.

-- Swordfish, 5.8+-- Gain the face to the right of Face Off and then follow the finger cracks.
-This one might go on small gear, but the cracks are pretty shallow and irregular and the rock seems brittle.
-This one is awkward even on toprope.
-On four TR ascents so far, I have only gotten it clean once even though I have led every nearby sport 5.8 and some 5.9's without a single fall.
+Swordfish, 5.8+-- Gain the face to the right of Face Off and then follow the finger cracks.
+This one can go on small gear, but the cracks are pretty shallow and irregular and the rock seems brittle.
+This one is awkward on toprope because of the diagonal aspect and the swing potential.

 The climbs are about 30'.